In addition to being convenient, ordering medication online has become a necessity for those requiring repeat prescriptions.

 2. Install prescription delivery lockers

 To increase delivery rates, having a dedicated pharmacy locker bank can help improve the efficiency of the collection process.
-This benefits both the pharmacy during peak visiting hours, as well as the customer who prefer flexible collection or a contactless experience.
+This benefits both the pharmacy during peak visiting hours, as well as the customer who prefers flexible collection or a contactless experience.

 Finding the best locker that is fit for purpose can be difficult, however, understanding the needs of your workplace and the challenges of your delivery service is an important first step to improving it.